hyoungkyeu8359/online-resume/README.md

 ### 2. Choose a theme for your resume

-You should try to make your resume look appealing and approachable because a boring-looking resume won't attract anyone from human resources team.
+You should try to make your resume look appealing and approachable.
 Etter mentions in his book that:

 > "Whichever tool you select, take the time to customize the theme. [...]
 This customization is your chance to differentiate your content from the thousands of ugly, disorganized sites of the world, so don't just use the default theme."

+Obviously, an uninteresting-looking resume won't attract anyone.
 Thankfully, you don't have to design the template of your resume by yourself.
 GitHub provides many built-in jekyll theme templates that look succint and professional.
 All you need to do is choose one of the jekyll themes that looks appealing to you (and others).

 In case if you want to learn more about what jekyll is, click [here](https://jekyllrb.com/) to learn more about it.